 A possible problem, in this case, is the thermostat.
 Thermostats can stick causing temperature issues that that will cause the OBD to not work properly.
 It could also be a faulty coolant temp sensor.

-Several factors contribute to a “not ready” message on your dashboard.
+Several factors contribute to a “not ready” message on the dashboard of your Toyota Corolla or Camry.
 Each of the potential issues is relatively easy and cheap to fix.
 They include:

 - The car’s computer was reset during a recent repair or by a scan tool to look for codes.